fanyingfx/lute-v3-fanyingfx/README.md

 This is modified version of lute, it supports Chinese, accurately it's Mandarin.

 ## Installation
+The Installation are similar as installing Lute using pip .
+Only need to replace the Install Lute command `pip install --upgrade lute3`
+> If your system is Linux I recommand to install pytorch cpu version first `pip install torch --extra-index-url https://download.pytorch.org/whl/cpu`

-And you can find the latest release in the [release page](https://github.com/fanyingfx/lute-v3/releases). and copy the *.whl link then you can use command
+You can find the latest release in the [release page](https://github.com/fanyingfx/lute-v3/releases). and copy the *.whl link then you can use command

 ```
 pip install https://github.com/fanyingfx/lute-v3/releases/downlonad/<release tag>/lute3-<version>-none-any.whl --upgrade
 ```